drbean/curriculum/pages/homepage/markdown/CommonPlace.md

 % Read it here first

 ## 2026-01
+_01/01 22:52_ My rewrite, `A chest freezer in Tempe, or anywhere with hot summers, should ideally be set to to 0°F (-18°C) or below for safe, long-term food storage.
+When buying or using one, look for features like a wide temperature range, especially if placing in a garage (garage-ready models), and use an external thermometer to confirm it holds that consistent 0°F. The mention of Tempe calls to mind ghastly reports of body parts found in freezers there.`

 _01/01 22:04_ 5.
 The `that` in `that consistent 0°` in the final sentence interestingly draws attention to the 0°F mentioned in the first sentence.
 It could have been `a consistent 0°` as there is no mention of a need for a consistent temperature in the 1st sentence.